 Where to go: There are two types of destinations to head to.
-One are the free and with no services, snowpark areas where you kind of find a slope, drag the sled up the hill, and hop on for a ride down.
+One is free and with no services, snowpark areas where you kind of find a slope, drag the sled up the hill and hop on for a ride down.
 Repeat.
-After a few trips everyone will be sweaty, tired, and need a rest.
+After a few trips, everyone will be sweaty, tired, and need a rest.
 The best of these are on Highway 35 to the south and east side of the mountain.

 White River Snow-Park: About 8 miles from Government Camp, and 4 miles from where Hwy 35 turns off Hwy 26, is White River.
 This snowpark holds about 200 cars at capacity and has some primitive toilets.
 Lots of open space to XC ski, sled, and just toss a snowball.

 Little John Snowpark: A few miles further, past the Mt.
 Hood Meadows Ski area is Little John.
 A much less crowded snowpark on the Right side of Hwy 35 heading towards Hood River, Left side if you are traveling up from Hood River.